Chirality-sensitive Nuclear Magnetoelectric Resonance

 This methodology permits:

 In contrast to standard methods used in NMR, it does not require chemical modification of the sample.
-Consequently, it has many potential application fields ranging from:
+Consequently, it has many potential application fields, including:

 At the same time, the new methodology will dramatically increase the detection sensitivity, rendering it possible to: